bagobob/pythons_projects/README.md

 # pythons_projects
-where my pthons projects are
+where my pythons projects are

+## To create a venv .venv:
+python -m venv .venv

+## To activate the venv on windows
+.venv\Scripts\activate